forrestburton/Low-level-refactoring-and-performance/README.md

 -Split program into modules <br />
 -Modified Makefile to compile and link program <br />
--Processed and implemented arguments to C program
+-Processed and implemented options to C program